๐ŸŽ Social Psychology

 Why This Matters

 Impression management sits at the heart of social psychology's exploration of how we navigate our social worlds.
-You're being tested on understanding that humans aren't passive participants in social interactions—we actively construct and manage the identities we present to others.
+Humans aren't passive participants in social interactions.
+We actively construct and manage the identities we present to others.
 This connects to broader concepts like self-concept, attribution theory, social influence, and cognitive dissonance.
-The AP exam frequently asks you to identify which technique someone is using in a scenario or explain why a particular strategy might backfire.
+Exam questions frequently ask you to identify which technique someone is using in a scenario or explain why a particular strategy might backfire.

 Don't just memorize a list of techniques.
-Know what motivational goal each strategy serves—are we seeking to be liked, respected, feared, or helped?
-Understanding the underlying psychology of why people choose certain impression management tactics will help you tackle FRQ scenarios where you must analyze behavior and predict outcomes.
-These techniques also connect to research methods questions about demand characteristics—participants managing impressions even in studies.
+Know what motivational goal each strategy serves.
+Is the person seeking to be liked, respected, feared, or helped?
+Understanding the underlying psychology of why people choose certain tactics will help you tackle FRQ scenarios where you must analyze behavior and predict outcomes.
+These techniques also connect to research methods questions about demand characteristics, where participants manage impressions even inside studies.

 Strategies for Being Liked